 Assigning people to Roles allows you to make communication groups, or to limit who can sign up for jobs (available to Premium customers) when you create a meet or an event.
 Once you have assigned volunteers to roles, you can send group emails based on the role name.

-➞ See Assigning Volunteers to Roles to learn how you can manage communication with your volunteers.
+➞ See Assigning Volunteers to Roles to learn how you can manage these options with your volunteers.

 hcmanageroles hcmanagerolesnewrole hcmanagerolesassignroles